whitneyburton/portfolios/students/1705-back/daniel-phillips/20170608-daniel-phillips-m1.md

 ## B: Individual Work & Projects

-Overall, I felt like the bulk of the the reinforcing from the lessons was borne out through these projects.
+Overall, I felt like the bulk of the reinforcing from the lessons was borne out through these projects.
 Having time to sit with a project and wrestle with various ideas we had seen (but maybe not used yet) proved to be a boon for my own learning this module.